icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Time Series Prediction - A short introduction for pragmatists](https://www.liip.ch/en/blog/time-series-prediction-a-short-comparison-of-best-practices) - Great introduction on how time series can be used to evaluate business problems.

 - [Forecasting with sktime](https://github.com/alan-turing-institute/sktime/blob/master/examples/01_forecasting.ipynb) - A more detailed tutorial on how to use past data to make temporal forward predictions.
-And be aware of the [differences between sktime and the Prophet project](https://news.ycombinator.com/item?id=24543861) mentionned in the article above.
+And be aware of the [differences between sktime and the Prophet project](https://news.ycombinator.com/item?id=24543861) mentioned in the article above.

 - [Darts](https://github.com/unit8co/darts) - Python library for user-friendly forecasting and anomaly detection on time series.
 It wraps a huge number of models, including [Prophet](https://facebook.github.io/prophet/).
 Great for experiments, but bear in mind that all the [models in Darts expects](https://news.ycombinator.com/item?id=37665435) that your data comes at a very regular interval, and make a lot of assumptions about their shape.